Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 ## XV.
 Mission Card Design

-> DESIGN TEAM NOTE: The principles and specific parameters for designing Mission Cards (including balancing their CP values provided to players each round, objective complexity, passive effects, and any abilities they grant) are detailed in a separate, official "Quantum Nexus: Mission Card Design Document."
+> **DESIGN TEAM NOTE:** The principles and specific parameters for designing Mission Cards (including balancing their CP values provided to players each round, objective complexity, passive effects, and any abilities they grant) are detailed in a separate, official **"Quantum Nexus: Mission Card Creation Guidelines."**
 >
 > Designers assigned to create or revise Mission Cards must consult this dedicated document.
 These Card Creation Guidelines focus on the design of cards that form a player's main deck.